 Directions for Election

 A major in Women’s and Gender Studies offers an opportunity for the interdisciplinary study of women from the perspectives of the humanities, sciences, and social sciences.
-Women’s and Gender Studies majors seek an understanding of the new intellectual frameworks that are reshaping thought about the meaning and role of gender in human life.
+Women’s and Gender Studies majors seek an understanding of the new intellectual frameworks that are reshaping critical thought about the meaning and role of gender in human life.
 Majors pursue knowledge of gendered experiences in diverse cultures and across time, examining the ways in which race, social class, sexuality, and ethnicity are constitutive of that experience.

+Courses at the 100 level are introductions to topics in Women’s and Gender Studies.
+They are taught from the perspective of each faculty member’s specialty.
+Courses at the 200 level are overviews to substantive areas.
+Courses at the 300 level provide in-depth examination of material covered in 200-level courses.
 Students majoring in Women’s and Gender Studies must elect four of the nine units in such a way that they form a “concentration,” i.e., have a focus or central theme in common.
-Such concentration should include relevant method and theory units in the area of concentration, and must be discussed with and approved by a women’s and gender studies faculty advisor.
+Such concentrations should include relevant method and theory units in the area of concentration, and must be discussed with and approved by a Women’s and Gender Studies faculty advisor.
 See Concentrations in this regard.
 Priority in all courses above the 100 level will go to majors and minors.
-Students selecting 300-level courses must have two 300 level-courses listed in the department.

 The Capstone Experience in Women's and Gender Studies

-All majors will be required to select a capstone experience, with the guidance of their adviser, from the following three options offered in 2014-2015.
+All majors will be required to select a capstone experience, with the guidance of their adviser, from the following three options offered in 2015-2016.
 Students should begin to think about which option would best fit their concentration when they declare the major.
 They must declare their option by the end of their junior year.

-- Option One: WGST 312 (Seminar) Feminist Inquiry.
+- Option 1: WGST 312 (Seminar) Feminist Inquiry.
 Each year the seminar will be a different special topic.
-For 2014-2015, the topic is "Feminist Roundtable,".
+For 2015-2016, the topic is "Feminist Roundtable,".

-- Option Three: WGST 360/370 Senior Thesis
+- Option 3: WGST 360/370 Senior Thesis

-Option Three is the traditional senior honors thesis which requires two units over the senior year.
+Option 3 is the traditional senior honors thesis which requires two units over the senior year.
 See Academic Distinctions for requirements.
 A thesis does not need to have an experiential component but typically it is based on some original research.
 Option Two must involve an experiential component.

 The only route to honors in the major is writing a thesis and passing an oral examination.
 To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100-level; the department may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.